 “Hello, ma’am.
 We are from…” said the elder lady.

 “I’ve been expecting you.”

 “Put the iPad away.”
 Jenny said.
-“You are reading doctrine you have learned from people.
-Please, share how you know your god loves you?”
+“You are reading doctrine you’ve learned from people.
+But I have a different question for you.”

 “Yes, please…” It was the younger lady who spoke.